 - Strategic Risk.
-Strategic risk is the risk of loss resulting from an unsuccessful business plan or strategy.
-This risk is a function of the compatibility of the strategic goals, the business strategies developed to achieve those goals, the resources deployed, external market forces and the quality of implementation. - Compliance Risk.
-Compliance risk is the risk to our financial condition and resilience arising from violations of laws or regulations, or from nonconformance with prescribed practices, MBS trust terms, internal policies and procedures, or ethical standards.
-Compliance risk can result in fines, civil money penalties, payment of damages, and the voiding of contracts, as well as a diminished reputation. - Reputational Risk.
-Reputational risk is the risk that an action would result in substantial negative publicity regarding our business practices and may cause a decline in public perception and our customer base, costly litigation, revenue reductions, or a comprehensive loss, or otherwise be likely to cause negative publicity to us.
+Strategic risk is the risk of loss resulting from poor business decisions, poor implementation of business decisions or the failure to respond appropriately to changes in the industry or external environment. - Compliance Risk.
+Compliance risk is the risk to our company, including the risk of exposure to adverse legal proceedings, arising from violations of laws or regulations; from nonconformance with requirements or guidance from a regulator, MBS trust terms or disclosure obligations, or our ethical standards or Code of Conduct. - Reputational Risk.
+Reputational risk is the risk that substantial negative publicity may cause a decline in public perception of us, a decline in our customer base, costly litigation, revenue reductions, or losses.